Pharmacy lacks women in senior roles

-Across a range of pharmacy sectors, 36 per cent of females and 64 per cent of males were found to be in the most senior roles of pharmacy.
+Across a range of pharmacy sectors, women held 36 per cent of the most senior roles in pharmacy and men 64 per cent.
 GPhC data from the register of 55,209 registered pharmacists, however, showed 61 per cent (33,898) people identified as female and 39 per cent (21,311) as male.

 The number of women in senior roles found by the study does not reflect the proportion of females to males on the GPhC register, concluded researchers Maria Naylor, Sarah Pontefract and Hannah Batchelor.

 Hospital pharmacy best reflected the GPhC register in terms of the proportion of females to males, found the research, but all data suggested that females were under-represented in the most senior roles.